 In this Spotlight: Risk & Compliance Voices series, we speak with professionals across the market to share real insights into the role, career development and hiring expectations.

 For anyone building a career in Risk & Compliance, hearing directly from those already in the role is invaluable.
 Each interview offers an honest and practical perspective of the profession for those looking to progress in the field.
-Latest interview below.

 My career in Risk & Compliance grew quite organically from studying law in university and internships at law firms.
-Although I initially hadn’t considered it a long-term career choice at the time, it seemed relevant to my legal background, sounded interesting and I was keen to start work.
+Although I hadn't initially considered it a long-term career path at the time, it seemed relevant to my legal background, sounded interesting and I was keen to start work.
 My first role was in Hong Kong at a corporate services firm that exposed me to work across a range of offshore jurisdictions.
 That experience showed me how central risk management is to the integrity of legal and corporate services, and how much analytical depth and judgment the field requires.
 The role also made me realise how much I enjoyed problem-solving, developing technical expertise, and strengthening my analyst skills.

 One major turning point was moving to London.
-It allowed me to combine my international compliance experience while developing new skills in stakeholder management, project work, and eventually team leadership.
+The role allowed me to combine my international compliance experience while developing new skills in stakeholder management, project work, and eventually team leadership.
 Taking on progressively senior roles made me realise that I also enjoyed driving change, improving processes, and supporting people’s development.

 Things no one tells you about moving into risk and compliance leadership are…